 In 2001, Jim Dickinson started producing Mike’s second album, which never saw the light of day, as the record label collapsed before the record was completed.
 The original Memphis sessions featured rock legends Levon Helm on drums, Spooner Oldham on keyboard and organ, David Hood on bass, Jim Dickinson on piano, and his son Luther Dickinson on electric guitar.
 The tapes from that session fell into legal limbo and were lost for almost two decades.
-Now recovered, the recordings have been completed and scheduled for release on August 27th, 2021.
+Now recovered, Burning The Bigtop Down was released August 27th 2021.

 After the loss of the Memphis sessions and his record deal, Mike left Tennessee, returning to New York City to assemble a band and subsequently release 2005’s Every Stone You Throw, his first independent effort, which carried some of the songs from the lost record.
 From 2003-2007, he worked the NYC club scene with his band and as a solo performer.
 In 2007, he returned to Nashville and began laying the groundwork for 2009’s Hustled By Squares, followed by U.S. touring in the midwest, mid-Atlantic, mid-South, and northeast regions, where his radio supporters and fans encouraged him to keep the hope alive…

-With the upcoming release of Burning The Bigtop Down (August 27th, 2021), Mike Younger’s long journey to recover his lost work is finally coming full circle.
+With the August 2021 release of Burning The Bigtop Down , Mike Younger’s long journey to recover his lost work has come full circle.